Network Security21 min read

 Traffic Flow Architecture Diagram

 The architecture diagram is essential for training, onboarding, and incident response.
+When something breaks or something suspicious is observed, this diagram is what the team reaches for first.

 Implementation Checklist